Apply to Audition

 Students pay no tuition to attend

-Although Mississippi School of the Arts is tuition-free, there is a Room & Board fee of $500.00 per semester ($1,000.00 per year) to assist with the expenses of housing a student.
+Although Mississippi School of the Arts is tuition-free, there is a Room & Board fee of $500.00 per semester ($1,000.00 per year) to assist with the expenses of housing a student (all meals included).
 Legislative appropriations support most of the costs for attendance at MSA.
 Parents will also be responsible for expenses such as incidental fees, laundry, spending money and for individual expenses.
 Fees vary according to arts disciplines.
 Students may apply for a hardship waiver to assist with these fees upon acceptance to attend Mississippi School of the Arts.

 Six major fine art disciplines